Introduction

 The next critical area of your dog's body that could signify that they are feeling anxious or stressed is their face.
 These are visual cues that can directly indicate certain emotions, but it's important that you know which ones to look out for.

-Here are a couple more miscellaneous facial signals that can indicate an .
+Here are a couple more miscellaneous facial signals that can indicate an anxious dog.
 If your dog is excessively yawning or licking their lips, this may not just mean they are tired or hungry.
-Sometimes, these facial cues are representative of an -ridden dog.
+Sometimes, these facial cues are representative of an anxiety-ridden dog.
 Another one of these facial signals is excessive drooling.

-One subset category of .
-It's just as troubling as its counterpart but brings along with it a different set of and to look out for. that appears in many canines is According to People.com, over 50% of pet parents believe their dog suffers from .
-That's a lot of anxious !
-WebMD's pet health center asserted that happens when "a dog that's hyper-attached to their owner gets super-stressed when left alone" for a of time.
+One subset category of anxiety that appears in many canines is separation anxiety.
+It's just as troubling as its counterpart but brings along with it a different set of signs and symptoms to look out for.
+According to People.com, over 50% of pet parents believe their dog suffers from separation anxiety.
+That's a lot of anxious dogs!
+WebMD's pet health center asserted that separation anxiety happens when "a dog that's hyper-attached to their owner gets super-stressed when left alone" for a long period of time.
 The attachment is so strong that when the pet owner leaves, the dog feels like a part of them is missing.
 It's a serious condition that requires patience and effort to overcome.
-Let's explore some of the telltale of .
+Let's explore some of the telltale symptoms of separation anxiety.

 Destructive Behavior When You're Gone

-The first alarming signal that your is destructive behavior.
-If the house is destroyed when you return, there are socks everywhere, and furniture has been chewed, then it's likely your is facing a tough battle while you're out of the house.
-That same attachment they have to you is something that your dog heavily relies on for during the day.
-When you leave, their security blanket is gone and that causes to swell up in your dog.
-They don't know where to direct that anxious energy, so they end up resorting to destructive behavior. might be facing
+The first alarming signal that your Peekapoo puppy might be facing separation anxiety is destructive behavior.
+If the house is destroyed when you return, there are socks everywhere, and furniture has been chewed, then it's likely your puppy is facing a tough battle while you're out of the house.
+That same attachment they have to you is something that your dog heavily relies on for comfort during the day.
+When you leave, their security blanket is gone and that causes anxiety to swell up in your dog.
+They don't know where to direct that anxious energy, so they end up resorting to destructive behavior.

 Anxious Behavior As You're Leaving

-The next worrying symptom of a dog experiencing is anxious and stressed behavior as you're getting ready to leave the house.
+The next worrying symptom of a dog experiencing separation anxiety is anxious and stressed behavior as you're getting ready to leave the house.
 Dogs are pretty smart, and they can tell when certain things are about to happen.
 When they see a leash, they know it's time for a walk.
-When they smell their , this is when it will kick in. , they know it's time to eat.
+When they smell their food, they know it's time to eat.
 That's why when your dog hears the keys, they know you're about to leave the house.
-If they are suffering from
+If they are suffering from separation anxiety, this is when it will kick in.

-You'll see your dog .
-As we mentioned before, your dog has formed an ultra-strong attachment to you.
-When you leave, that attachment is threatened and your dog feels . around the house as you grab the keys.
+You'll see your dog pacing around the house as you grab the keys.
 They may be trembling beside you as you're walking to the door.
 They may keep pawing at your legs, urging you not to leave.
-All of these behaviors are indicative of a dog who is facing
+All of these behaviors are indicative of a dog who is facing separation anxiety.
+As we mentioned before, your dog has formed an ultra-strong attachment to you.
+When you leave, that attachment is threatened and your dog feels anxiety.

 Barking and Whining While You're Gone

-Another telltale symptom of is excessive barking or whining while you're gone.
-According to Assisi Animal Health, this is one of the most common amongst canines.
+Another telltale symptom of separation anxiety is excessive barking or whining while you're gone.
+According to Assisi Animal Health, this is one of the most common signs of separation anxiety amongst canines.
 In mild cases, dogs will vocalize continuously for up to 15 minutes after their owner leaves; you might have neighbors complain to you once you return home.
-In more severe cases, the dog will whine or bark for longer than 15 minutes or will vocalize intermittently and settle down between episodes. of
+In more severe cases, the dog will whine or bark for longer than 15 minutes or will vocalize intermittently and settle down between episodes.

-In any case, the reason your dog is doing this is because they want to express their discomfort and get some .
-It's an almost compulsive behavior in to whine and bark when they are anxious.
+In any case, the reason your dog is doing this is because they want to express their discomfort and get some attention.
+It's an almost compulsive behavior in dogs to whine and bark when they are anxious.
 They need someone to hear their agony, hoping that someone will be you.

 Outdoor Strategy #1: Go Hiking With Your Peekapoo

-The first outdoor activity that can help your Peekapoo overcome their is hiking.
-Unlike , hiking provides your canine with a scenic environment to take in while they get their .
+The first outdoor activity that can help your Peekapoo overcome their anxiety is hiking.
+Unlike walks, hiking provides your canine with a scenic environment to take in while they get their exercise.
 Let's examine why hiking is such a beneficial activity for your dog's mental and physical health.

 The primary advantage of hiking is that it helps keep your dog "mentally balanced."
-Instead of laying down alone while building up , your dog gets the opportunity to do something engaging and interactive.
-Hiking reduced their , , and hyperactivity by increasing serotonin levels in the brain.
-This serves to stabilize your and refresh their mental health.
-The beautiful, natural setting of a hike will bring about peace within your Peekapoo, eliminating any sense of or they might have had.
+Instead of laying down alone while building up anxiety, your dog gets the opportunity to do something engaging and interactive.
+Hiking reduced their stress, anxiety, and hyperactivity by increasing serotonin levels in the brain.
+This serves to stabilize your puppy and refresh their mental health.
+The beautiful, natural setting of a hike will bring about peace within your Peekapoo, eliminating any sense of stress or anxiety they might have had.

-Another reason hiking combats against is because it strengthens the bond between pet and .
+Another reason hiking combats against anxiety is because it strengthens the bond between pet and pet parent.
 The relationship you have with your Peekapoo gets furthered as you navigate the terrain and climb mountains together.
-The thrill and achievement of doing something together builds your bond, and that serves to fight against any potential .
+The thrill and achievement of doing something together builds your bond, and that serves to fight against any potential anxiety.

 Outdoor Strategy #2: Go to the Dog Park

-The next outdoor strategy that will help your and into a positive state of mind.
-Let's take a closer look at why socialization might be the solution to your .
+The next outdoor strategy that will help your Peekapoo puppy overcome their anxiety is a trip to the dog park.
+This is a surefire way to get your puppy out of their anxiety and into a positive state of mind.
+Let's take a closer look at why socialization might be the solution to your dog's anxiety.
 We all know that socialization is a critical part of any dog's development.
 They need to be exposed to a variety of environments to ensure a well-rounded temperament is raised.
-However, socializing your can actually help fight their ! overcome their is a trip to the dog park.
-This is a surefire way to get your out of their A veterinarian in Texas supports the conclusion that socializing your dog "helps maintain lower and will be enjoying their day. levels."
-By playing with other and expending their energy, your canine will have forgotten all about their
+However, socializing your puppy can actually help fight their anxiety!
+A veterinarian in Texas supports the conclusion that socializing your dog "helps maintain lower stress levels."
+By playing with other dogs and expending their energy, your canine will have forgotten all about their anxiety and will be enjoying their day.

 Here's how to plan for a successful trip to the dog park.
 Get your dog's leash, collar, or harness.
 Grab a few of their favorite balls or toys to play with at the dog park.
-Pack some , , and a bowl in case your gets thirsty or hungry.
-It might be a to pack some poop bags for when your dog chooses to go to the little dog's room.
+Pack some water, treats, and a bowl in case your puppy gets thirsty or hungry.
+It might be a good idea to pack some poop bags for when your dog chooses to go to the little dog's room.
 Search online for local dog parks, and check to see when they're open.
 Make sure the weather is okay and plan to go on a nice, sunny day.
-Once you get to the park, let your off their leash to go meet their friends.
+Once you get to the park, let your puppy off their leash to go meet their friends.
 Keep a close eye on them to make sure they're not getting into any trouble.

 Outdoor Strategy #3: Set Up a Treasure Hunt

-The final outdoor activity that you can use to fight against your and . 's is setting up a treasure hunt.
-This is an interactive activity where you hide several around a maze of objects, and your dog is then tasked with finding each treat using just his nose.
-It's a fun and enjoyable game that will not only stimulate your dog's mental and physical capacity but will also reward him with .
-Let's look at why a treasure hunt is so effective against of
+The final outdoor activity that you can use to fight against your Peekapoo puppy's anxiety is setting up a treasure hunt.
+This is an interactive activity where you hide several treats around a maze of objects, and your dog is then tasked with finding each treat using just his nose.
+It's a fun and enjoyable game that will not only stimulate your dog's mental and physical capacity but will also reward him with treats.
+Let's look at why a treasure hunt is so effective against symptoms of stress and anxiety.

 A treasure hunt is essentially glorified scent work.
-Scent work, or nose work, is when a dog is tasked with finding objects and using only their sense of smell.
-It's not only an activity for K9 police , however.
+Scent work, or nose work, is when a dog is tasked with finding objects and treats using only their sense of smell.
+It's not only an activity for K9 police dogs, however.
 The average dog can benefit greatly from doing scent work.
 After an intense session of scent work, "the dog will have a sense of peace."
-This sense of peace serves to minimize feelings of and , and tire the dog out into a relaxed state.
+This sense of peace serves to minimize feelings of stress and anxiety, and tire the dog out into a relaxed state.

 Indoor Strategy #1: Train Calm Behavior